markterweele/windows-itpro-docs/windows/configuration/taskbar/pinned-apps.md

 > [!NOTE]
 > The option to allow users to unpin apps is only available on devices with [KBXYZ][KB-1] or later.

-"In the following XML example, three apps are pinned to the taskbar.
+In the following XML example, three apps are pinned to the taskbar.
 Two apps are pinned with the `PinGeneration` attribute, allowing users to unpin them and preventing repinning during the next policy update cycle.

 [!INCLUDE [example-replace-pins](includes/example-add-pins-pingeneration.md)]